An MA designed to help you write a novel, collection of poems, collection of stories or work of non-fiction.

 Widely regarded as one of the best courses of its kind.

-Taught by an extremely strong team of publishing writers.
+Taught by an extremely strong team of published writers.

 Working with tutors and other writers on the course, you’ll develop your writing and build up a substantial body of work.
 Weekly workshops are taught by a strong team of published writers, and there are regular visits by literary agents, publishers, magazine editors and broadcasters, as well as other writers.

-- To understand literary form, style and genre, as relevant to your chosen form of writing
+- To understand the literary form, style and genre, as relevant to your chosen form of writing

 - To acquire a variety of relevant writing techniques, and research techniques to support writing, and adapt them to your particular creative project.

 - To understand and respond creatively to questions arising from the subject matter, themes, genres, traditions and other literary contexts with which your chosen manuscript is engaged.

 - To receive and give precise and sensitive critical feedback in workshop groups and one-to-one tutorials.